MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 bio: In a world where you can be everything, be kind.

 interests:
+- Consumer Psychology
+- Marketing Strategy
-- Product Management
+- Digital Product Management
-- Business Analytics
 - LMS & EdTech Curriculum
 - Teaching